STMicroelectronics/EdgeSTSDK_Python/README.md

 ## Running the application examples
 To run the EdgeST application examples please follow the steps below:
- 1. Clone the repository containing the BlueST SDK and the BlueST examples.
+ 1. Clone the repository containing the BlueST SDK and the BlueST examples into a "BlueSTSDK_Python" folder.
- 2. Clone the repository containing the EdgeST SDK and the EdgeST examples.
+ 2. Clone the repository containing the EdgeST SDK and the EdgeST examples into a "EdgeSTSDK_Python" folder.
- 2. Add the parent folder of the "blue_st_sdk" package and the parent folder of the "edge_st_sdk" package to the "PYTHONPATH" environment variable.
+ 3. Add the "BlueSTSDK_Python" and the "EdgeSTSDK_Python" folders to the "PYTHONPATH" environment variable.
 On Linux:
     ```Shell
-    $ export PYTHONPATH=/home/<user>/.../<parent-of-blue_st_sdk>/:/home/<user>/.../<parent-of-edge_st_sdk>/
+    $ export PYTHONPATH=/home/<user>/BlueSTSDK_Python/:/home/<user>/EdgeSTSDK_Python/
     ```
- 3. Enter the EdgeST examples folder and run the main scripts, by providing the endpoint (i.e. IoT host) and the path of the root certification authority certificate, e.g.:
+ 4. Enter the EdgeST examples folder and run the main scripts, by providing the endpoint (i.e. IoT host) and the path of the root certification authority certificate, e.g.:
     ```Shell
     $ python example_ble_aws_x.py -e yyyyyyyyyyyyyy.iot.us-west-2.amazonaws.com -r /greengrass/certs/root.ca.pem
     ```